sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-africa.md

 Start as *Mombassa* but climb the slab to the right of the corner.
 Contrived.

 **12. Bird Island pitch 2 (6a)**
-The second pitch climbs the pleasant upper arete.
+The second pitch climbs the pleasant upper arête.

 **13. Brew Thyme (6a)**
-A crackline just right of the arete.
+A crackline just right of the arête.

 **14. Thyme Out (6a)**
 The wider crackline right again via an obvious niche.